Suggestion: Watch the 5 minutes video tutorial before reading this article

-In Korea, you usually rent a property via the Jeonse or the Wolse system.
+Tenants rent property through the Jeonse or the Wolse system.

-The Jeonse system is typically not known in other countries and means that you submit, let’s say, a one year total of rent to the landlord.
+The Jeonse system is not known in other countries and means that you submit, let’s say, a one-year total of rent to the landlord.

 Later, you receive the money back.
-This means that you can save a lot of money by avoiding to pay rent, but at the same time lose money, due to the time value of money.
+You can save money by avoiding paying rent for a year, but at the same time lose money due to the time value of money.

 For example, the landlord can use your money for other investments, such as stocks, and receive profits bigger than the rental incomes otherwise received.